VegaDeftwing/OpGuidesHugoSrc/content/Phil/basic.md

 </svg>
 </div>

-{{< tip >}}

 Before anything else, I think it's necessary to point out this is **opinionated** guides.

 Philosophy involves looking at the world around us and asking ourselves 'why', then making arguments for how things should be different and what moral frameworks work best to come to conclusions that optimize for something like happiness or 'goodness' in the world.
 Given that both morals and 'goodness' are not absolutes, the best way for me to write this guide and actually be of service to you as a reader is to provide my **opinion** and talk about why I believe what believe both from a researched 'here are the facts' sense and from a 'here is the moral framework that, with these facts, brought me to this conclusion' sense.
 You don't have to agree with my opinions, I'd rather you didn't actually, as agreement means talking to you doesn't expose me to new ideas.<a class="ptr">(1)</a> Instead it's my hope that reading my opinion, seeing how I present arguments, and seeing the research that goes into them will show you how to think about how to apply facts to moral frameworks.

-{{< /tip >}}

 {{< tip >}}

-I also want to toss up a **content warning**, for, like, everything.
+I want to toss up a **content warning**, for, like, everything.
 We're gonna get messy.
 This means assisted suicide, abortion, religion, gun rights, war, labor rights, etc. Just look at the chapters on the left and it reads as a shopping list of topics not to bring up at a family gathering.

 {{< /tip >}}